 What is Urinary Retention?

 Urinary retention is the inability to urinate, thereby the bladder doesn’t empty.
 It could be acute or chronic retention of urine.
-Acute Urinary Retention is a medical emergency and needs to be treated with foley’s catheter most often.
+Acute Urinary Retention is a medical emergency and needs to be treated with a foley catheter most often.

 |Obstructive||Benign prostatic hyperplasia; meatal stenosis; paraphimosis; penile constricting bands; phimosis; prostate cancer|